ryh-cc/notes/monzo_response/notes.md

-Prompted by COPS request (https://ccycloud.atlassian.net/browse/SEC-1046) to have an incident response system to handle comms and coordinate all incident related reporting, status pages etc, this document will serve as an analysis and design document of Monzo Response with regards to it's deployment and management in Currencycloud.

-There is a paid alternative product - Firehydrant - however analysing it is outside the scope of this document as we want to first assess the suitability of Response, monzo's open sourced version is suitable.

 ## Monzo Reponse
+Prompted by COPS [request](https://ccycloud.atlassian.net/browse/SEC-1046) to have an incident response system to handle comms and coordinate all incident related reporting, status pages etc, this document will look at Monzo Response with regards to it's deployment and management in Currencycloud.

+There is a paid alternative product - Firehydrant - however analysing it is outside the scope of this document as we want to first assess the suitability of Response, Monzo's open sourced version.

-Monzo Response is essentially a Slack bot that handles the communication, reporting and coordination that needs to happen during and after incidents, allowing the engineers and stakeholders to concentrate on identifying root cause and solving the incident.
+Response is essentially a Slack bot that handles the communication, reporting and coordination that needs to happen during and after incidents, allowing engineers and stakeholders to concentrate on identifying root cause and solving the incident.